vicxon586/rt_covid_peru/README.md

 ## 👉🏻 Get Started
 - I didn't built a virtual environment for this project, but you can (and should) do it to run the project.
-- The format of the input file that you should consider must have the following format:
+- The format of the input file (I left and sample in this repository) that you should consider must have the following format:
   - field REGION
   - field DATE (Format YYYY-MM-DD)
   - field of cumulative positive cases (cum_pos_total)